vrajbhatt27/Smart-Entrance-System/README.md

 ![Form](/Images/6.jpg)

 In the new meeting, the URL that contains the form is not shared.
 Instead there is an option to add the Attendees email.
-The qrcode is generated and sent to the respective email address which acts as a pass to the meeting.
+The qrcode is generated and sent to the respective email addresses which acts as a pass to the meeting.

 ![New Meeting](/Images/4.jpg)